bevinahally/bevinahally.com/README.md

 Hi, this is a little fun project that I'm working on when I have some free time.
 I generated this website using [Hyde](https://github.com/hyde/hyde), a static website generator.

 Over the course of the next couple of months I'll be adding content while I build out the website.
+Replace the analytics_key with your own Google Analytics tracking key in the `layout/ananth_base.j2` file.